-This can be done via contact lenses, prescription glasses or refractive surgery.
+Astigmatism cannot be cured, however it cab be optically rectified in three different ways; via contact lenses, prescription glasses or refractive surgery.

 Your lifestyle and personal preference will play a role in how you’d like to correct your astigmatism.
 Generally, prescription glasses are the most popular solution as they are less difficult to wear than contact lenses and less costly than refractive surgery.

 Astigmatism shouldn’t necessarily be viewed as ‘curable’ as asymmetry is present is many other bodily aspects.
 This refractive issue is a structural defect and shouldn’t be considered as a disease or transmittable condition.